canmom/canmom.github.io/_drafts/nier/dod-part-2.md

 In any case, in this timeline, Leonard receives a vision of the Forest of the Seal on fire, apparently broadcast by Verdelet.
 The player has the option of going to the Forest of the Seal, home of the Faeries, to get a special chapter.

 The Empire, it turns out, is burning the forest.
-Leonard's Faerie points out a group of child sodliers conscripted by the Empire.
+Leonard's Faerie points out a group of child soldiers conscripted by the Empire.

+{% include youtube.html id='MsrFtzQra9c?start=6264&end=6532' capt="The important parts of the Leonard's Regret mission." %}

 Caim, in his usual way, sets about killing everyone in sight.
 Leonard protests---they're conscripts, maybe he could talk to them!---and even Angelus has qualms.
 (The child soldiers have a distinct model with weirdly green faces, and killing them is required to progress.)
 As you kill them, the children beg for mercy, while the mission objective text presents more and more encouragement to slaughter them.
 "While young, they are dangerous tools of the empire." it tells you.
 "Send them all to hell."